TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Arm abilitiy levels - Sonar, Mobility, Precision, Medical - can now be individually set.

-Disable Head markers independantly from objective/placed markers (markers for other objects like vehicles/fultonable weapons are also disabled however due to the game function).
+Disable Head markers independently from objective/placed markers (markers for other objects like vehicles/fultonable weapons are also disabled however due to the game function).

 Disable Xray marking - buddies that mark still cause the effect though.

-Mission Entance/Exit options:
+Mission Entrance/Exit options:

 Start on foot - skip heli ride into mission and start on the ground.